AJONPLLC/ajonp-content/courses/nextjs9/3-materialui.md

 > A custom `<Document>` can also include getInitialProps for expressing asynchronous server-rendering data requirements.

-This again works great while using MaterialUI, because it will allow us to pass along the styles for our themes through props, anywhere in our application.
+This again works great while using MaterialUI, because it will allow us to pass along the styles for your themes through props, anywhere in your application.

 [pages/_document.tsx](https://github.com/AJONPLLC/ajonp-ajsbooks-nextjs/blob/03-MaterialUI/pages/_document.tsx)
 ```tsx